-When operating systems are deployed in their default state it can lead to an insecure operating environment that may allow malicious actors to gain an initial foothold on networks.
-Many settings exist within operating systems to allow them to be configured in a secure state in order to minimise this security risk.
+When operating systems are deployed in their default state, or with an unapproved configuration, it can lead to an insecure operating environment that may allow malicious actors to gain an initial foothold on networks.
+Many settings exist within operating systems to allow them to be configured in an approved secure state in order to minimise this security risk.
 As such, the Australian Signals Directorate (ASD) and vendors often produce hardening guidance to assist in hardening the configuration of operating systems.
 Note, however, in situations where ASD and vendor hardening guidance conflicts, precedence should be given to implementing the most restrictive guidance.